stephanebisson/runn/BACKLOG.md

 I want to see what I have accomplished so far
 So I can get a little extra motivation

+### Signin

+As a not-so-well-organized athlete
+I want to create an account in runn
+So I can start to track my run

 ### Login

 As a shy wanna-be athlete